 Conversely, unsafe and hazardous environments undermine the realization of the rights under article 31 (1) of the Convention, and are risk factors for children’s health, development and safety.
 Children, particularly those living in poverty and in urban settings, need inclusive spaces to play that are close to their homes and free from environmental hazards.
 The impacts of climate change exacerbate these challenges, while climate-related stress on households and family incomes may reduce children’s time available for rest, leisure, recreation and play.

 States shall take effective legislative, administrative and other measures to ensure that all children, without discrimination, are able to play and engage in recreational activities in safe, clean and healthy environments, including natural spaces, parks and playgrounds.
-Public planning in both rural and urban settings should prioritize the creation of environments which promote the well-being of children and take their views into account.
+Public planning in both rural and urban settings should prioritize the creation of environments which promote the well-being of children and take due account of their views.
 Consideration should be given to provision of access to landscaped green areas, large open spaces and nature for play and recreation, with safe, affordable and accessible transport, creation of a safe local environment for free play, including freedom from pollution, hazardous chemicals and waste, and road traffic measures to reduce levels of pollution near households, schools and playgrounds, including design of zones in which players, pedestrians and bikers have priority.

 States should introduce legislation, regulations and guidelines, together with the necessary budgetary allocation and effective monitoring and enforcement mechanisms, to ensure that third parties comply with article 31 of the Convention, including by establishing safety standards for all toys, play and recreational facilities, particularly concerning toxic substances, in urban and rural development projects.
 In situations of climate-related disasters, active measures should be taken to restore and protect children’s rights under article 31 of the Convention, including through the creation or restoration of safe spaces, and by encouraging play and creative expression to promote resilience and psychological healing.